 The National Organization of Nurse Practitioner Faculties (NONPF) voted in 2018 that all APRN programs convert to the DNP as a pathway for preparation and entry into the nurse practitioner role.

-The competencies of the family nurse practitioner (FNP) are concentrated in the comprehensive and preventative health care within a family-centered model including health assessment, follow-up care for health problems, and health promotion and disease management activities based upon care of children, women and adult populations.
-The FNP curriculum is designed to provide in-depth content focused on medically stable patients across the lifespan, in the framework of the family and community.
+FNP competencies are concentrated in comprehensive and preventative health care within a family-centered model.
+This approach includes health assessment, follow-up care for health problems, and health promotion and disease management activities based upon care of children, women, and adult populations.
+The FNP curriculum is designed to provide in-depth content focused on medically stable patients across the lifespan, within the framework of the family and community.

 FNPs increase health care access for patients of all ages.
 Elms DNP graduates are prepared for practice as family nurse practitioners in a variety of community settings, including clinics, private practices, schools, businesses, and specialty offices.
 By 2026, demand for nurse practitioners is expected to grow 31%, according to the U.S. Bureau of Labor Statistics.
 Underserved populations in urban and rural communities have the greatest need for FNPs.

 The Elms FNP program culminates in a practice-focused quality improvement project completed over the course of several semesters.
 This project must demonstrate a student’s ability to synthesize scientific evidence and develop new systems or population health approaches for improved outcomes in practice settings.

 Advanced Practice Specialty: Family Nurse Practitioner – 25 Credits

 Primary Care I: Infancy through Adolescence and Practicum

 Primary Care II: Young Adult to Older Adult and Practicum